ryanballa/roundhousev2/README.md

-# New Project
+# AKA LocomotiveHouse

-> ✨ Bootstrapped with Create Snowpack App (CSA).
+Model railroad clubs have a lot of information to organize.
+This application helps make it easy so you can focus more time on doing what you love, running trains.
+Use LocomotiveHouse to keep track of consist numbers, locomotive numbers, cab numbers, defects and maintence issues, and more.

 ## Available Scripts

 ### npm start

 Runs the app in the development mode.
-Open http://localhost:8080 to view it in the browser.
+Open http://localhost:5000 to view it in the browser.

 The page will reload if you make edits.
 You will also see any lint errors in the console.